jenga5/greenbelt-community-band/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+ng serve --configuration production

 ## Running unit tests